pythonfoo/sudoku/docs/sudoku model/solver.md

 all possible cells, start colouring them with 2 colors that neighbours don't have the same color.
 Now you can look at all other cells where this number is possible that are not part of the chain and if they can see two or more cells from the chain that have different colours, you know that this number is not possible on this cell.
+Another way is to look at the chain it self, when you find two or more cells in the same group, you know that this color cannot be set and solve the whole chain to set all cells of the chain with the other color.